engroliver/student-refference/README.md

 **Steps to deploy web application on GitHub Pages**
 1. On GitHub, navigate to the site's repository.
 2. Under the repository name click on Settings.
+3. In the "Code and automation" section of the sidebar, click on Pages.
-3. Under "GitHub Pages" section, use the None or Branch drop-down menu and select a publishing source.
+4. Under "GitHub Pages" section, use the None or Branch drop-down menu and select a publishing source.
 For this web application, select **main**.
-4. Optionally, use the drop-down menu to select a folder for the publishing source.
+5. Optionally, use the drop-down menu to select a folder for the publishing source.
-5. Click Save.
+6. Click Save.

 ## Credits